 - Good: More likely than average to move to Closed Won, as a result of frequent rep outreach, significant meeting activity, recent opportunity advancements, and email responsiveness.

-- Fair: Average likelihood of moving to Closed Won, or insufficient data to determine (as with newly-created opportunities).
+- Average: Average likelihood of moving to Closed Won, or insufficient data to determine (as with newly-created opportunities).

 - At Risk: Less likely than average to move to Closed Won, because of limited rep outreach and meeting activity, little to no recent email responsiveness from prospects at the account, or extremely high opportunity ages.